RyanPurrenhage/CSAA-EyeInTheSky/README.md

 11. In the .env file, provide a Google Maps API Key
 12. Run "npm start" to startup the frontend React project
 13. Congratulations!
 The project should startup in your default browser

+This was a group project with 4 other participants, stored on a GitLab repository.
+While I would love to have imported straight from the Gitlab, I was not able to push the contents due to it requireing large files for the Computer Vision models.
+I tried excluding the files and even using gits LFS to put links to the large files in this repository, but nothing has worked.

+For this repository I just moved the code from my local machine, not including the large files required to run it.
+My main contribution to the project involved boundingboxes.py, modelloadpipeline.py and inference_keras.py.
+Hopefully I can figure out how to get everything on this GitHub page, commits included.